Moanaigh/WOW-FOREVER-TANKING/Beta-Tanking-Deep-DIve.md

 ## Appendix: Beta Testing Limitations

 **Current Beta Status (17 September 2026):**
-- Level cap: 30 (will increase to 40 later in testing)
+- Level cap: 30 (raised from the initial 20; expected to reach 40 later in testing)
+- Talent points testable: only ~21 of the eventual 51 (points = level − 9, so level 30 = 21 points). **Full 51-point endgame builds cannot be tested until the level-60 launch cap.**
+- Talents gated above level 30 (e.g. Berserk at level 36) are **not yet testable** in the current beta
 - Endgame content: Not tested
 - Raid mechanics: Not yet available (launch 9 December 2026)
 - Threat meters: Not displayed (feedback from damage dealers relied upon)
-- Full talent trees: Available for testing
+- Talent trees: Fully visible, but only partially allocatable at the current cap
-- All core abilities: Available and tested
+- Core low-level abilities: Available and tested

 **Expected Changes Before Launch:**
 - Level cap increases to 60